 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]

-The Fulton County Medical Examiner’s office confirms the victims in Atlanta were:
+The Fulton County Medical Examiner’s office confirmed the victims in Atlanta were:

-The Cherokee County Sheriff’s Office released the names of victims there earlier this week:
+The Cherokee County Sheriff’s Office released the names of victims there:

 - 8 killed, 1 injured in shootings at 3 spas in metro Atlanta; suspect in custody

 - Georgia spa shootings: Suspect confesses, claims he was not racially motivated, sheriff says

 - Names released for victims in deadly Cherokee County spa shooting

 Hyun Jung Grant loved disco and club music, often strutting or moonwalking while doing household chores and jamming with her sons to tunes blasting over the car stereo.

 The single mother found ways to enjoy herself despite working “almost every day” to support two sons, said the older son, 22-year-old Randy Park.